nohat2210/certified-aws-developer-associate-notes/3-aws-serverless/dynamodb.md

 ### Global Secondary Index (GSI)

+- Alternative Primary Key (HASH or HASH+RANGE) from base table
 - Used to speed up queries on non-key attributes
 - GSI = partition key + optional sort key
 - This index can be seen as a new "table"